astral-duck/alignmint-frontend/documentation/pages/hubs/03-PEOPLE-HUB.md

-# Personnel Hub (People)
+# People Hub

 **Component File:** `src/components/PersonnelHub.tsx`
 **Route:** `/people`
 **Access Level:** Admin, Manager, HR Staff

 ## Overview
-The Personnel Hub (labeled "People" in the UI) is a navigation landing page that provides access to all personnel-related tools.
+The People Hub is a navigation landing page that provides access to all people-related tools.
 It displays a grid of tool cards for managing staff, volunteers, and hour tracking.

 ## UI Features